tmosest/The-C-Programming-Language-2nd-Edition/README.md

 2. Another issue that are results aren't accurate:
   * To fix this we should use floating point numbers instead.

+Some Notes about `printf()`:

+* `%d` prints as decimal integer.
+* `%6d` prints as decimal integer at least 6 wide.
+* `%f` prints as floating point.
+* `%6f` prints as flaoting point at least 6 wide.
+* `%.2f` prints as floating point 2 characters after the decimal point.
+* `%6.2f` prints as floating point at least 6 wide and 2 characters after the decimal point.
+* `%o` prints octals numbers.
+* `%x` prints hexadeciamal numbers.
+* `%c` prints chars.
+* `%s` prints strings.
+* `%%` prints the % sign.

 See this better version: [farenheit-celsius-table-better.c](./Chapter-1/farenheit-celsius-table-better.c).

 1. <b>Exercise 1.3: </b> Modify temperature conversion to print out a table header.

 2. <b>Exercise 1.4: </b> Write a program to print celsius to fahr table.

+### 1.3 The For Statement

+Now we can rewrite the same temperature table program using a [for loop](./Chapter-1/for-loop.c).

+Notice that the program is less lines of code.

+For loops and while loops are interchange.

+1. <b>Exercise 1.5: </b> Modify the temperature conversion program to print the table in reverse order.